gyanisinha/allthingsdata/P2F-SKU-migration/README.md

-# Power BI P SKU Estate - Automated Discovery
+[PowerBI-Discovery-Report.csv](https://github.com/gyanisinha/allthingsdata/files/15319812/PowerBI-Discovery-Report.csv)# Power BI P SKU Estate - Automated Discovery

 ## Introduction

-The seamless migration from *Power BI P SKU* to *Fabric F SKU* requires meticulous planning and comprehensive discovery.
+The seamless migration from **Power BI P SKU** to **Fabric F SKU** requires meticulous planning and comprehensive discovery.
 This post will introduce a PowerShell script that automates the discovery of the current Power BI P SKU estate, providing valuable insights for the migration process.

 ## Pre-requisites